Universal-Patois/Documentaion-Notes/Data_Algorithms/Data_Structures.md

 ## <o>Learn these three things about each data structure</o>

-* What is this data structure really good for?
+* What is this data structure really good for and when is it commonly used?
 * What are drawbacks to this data structure?
-* When/Where is the data structure most commonly used?

 ### <y>Array</y>